skip to main content

 Activity centers are the perfect outlet for your baby’s developing curiosity.
 When used for short periods of time, they provide a safe, secure space for your little one to explore textures, movement, sights and sounds and to practice developing fine motor skills like the pincer grasp, reaching, grabbing and shaking.
 They can also keep your baby occupied with a bit of supervised independent play—just long enough for you to take a break (or a shower).

-We analyzed feedback from thousands of Babylist parents and tested dozens of baby activity centers with our own babies and toddlers, and we think the Skip Hop Explore & More 3-Stage Activity Center is the best choice for most families.
+We tested dozens of activity centers with our own babies and toddlers and analyzed feedback from thousands of Babylist parents, and we think the Skip Hop Explore & More 3-Stage Activity Center is the best choice for most families.
 We love how long you’ll be able to use it—it converts from an activity center to a toddler play station and finally to a toddler table.
-We also love that this activity center stands out from the crowd with its clean, modern aesthetic.
+We also love that it stands out from the crowd with its clean, modern aesthetic.
 And if you’d like a few other options to shop, we chose four more activity centers that we think are worth a look.

 How We Judged the Best Baby Activity Centers